 “Long after we are dead, this generation of students is going to be facing problems that we have essentially created and left for them,” Getty explains.
 “And they’re going to be really existential problems: Understanding the nature of freedom and equality, what are our obligations to each other, what is justice and what does it look like, who we are and what it means to be human.
 We need people who know how to think about those big questions, and we need them soon.
 We need them to be supported and encouraged and visible.”

 In order to increase that visibility, Vincent Sherry, the president of the WashU chapter of Phi Beta Kappa, hopes to make the organization more prominent on campus.
 The group already grants the sophomore Burton M. Wheeler award, named after the longtime faculty member and secretary of Phi Beta Kappa.
 Sherry plans to do even more to increase awareness of the group earlier on in students’ academic careers.

 “Many of the undergraduates have an obscure recognition of the letters and what they signify, and they have a vague sense that it’s some honorific – but they don’t know that it is kind of the ultimate honor in an arts and sciences education,” says Sherry.
 “What I’m trying to do is move Phi Beta Kappa out more into the sunlight here and to allow its values, standards, and expectations to be more normative in the college.”

 “Phi Beta Kappa stands for a model of learning that is looking for a cultivation of the self, and a cultivation of the ability to learn, that will become the staging area for the further work of life,” Sherry continues.
+It offers, in the words of one of its founding documents, “freedom from the tyranny of folly.”
 Rather than a ceremonial ending to four years of study, Phi Beta Kappa represents values to guide students forward, both in education and in their lives ahead.